 Step 6: In this step the user can define additional parameters of the model, by specifying constant values or uploading files with spatially variable values.
-In this version, only the Manning Coefficient is required.

 Step 7: Confirms the selected configurations and activates the forecast system.

-After filling-in the required fields, the user can move to the next step pressing the “complete step” button.
+After filling in the required fields, the user can move to the next step pressing the “complete step” button.

 References and links useful for this step:

-In this step the user must upload a simulation grid (“Horizontal grid”) in a format compatible with the model chosen in the previous step.
+In this step the user must upload a simulation grid (“horizontal grid”) in a format compatible with the model chosen in the previous step.
 For the SCHISM model the grid should be in the “hgrid.gr3” or “hgrid.ll” format (see SCHISM manual).
 This format is also used in other coastal models, such as ADCIRC, ELCIRC or SELFE.
 These grids can be built with grid generators such as XMGREDIT or SMS, among other tools.

 Note that although SCHISM allows the use of hybrid grids, composed of triangles and quadrangles, the OPENCoastS service only works with triangular grids.
 The service also limits the size of uploaded files (17 MB) and the maximum number of nodes in the grid (175 000 nodes), in order to allow access to more users and a sustainable usage of the infrastructure.

-Optionally, the service also allows the estimation of an optimal “time step”, based on the analysis of grid resolution, i.e., the dimension of its elements.
+Optionally, the service also allows the estimation of an adequate “time step”, based on the analysis of grid resolution, i.e., the dimension of its elements.
 It searches for a maximum Courant number below 100.

 If this is not the case the user must click on the “Restart step” button in order to upload a new grid file or choose a different EPSG code.